 The other day, my partner asked how I felt about my body.
 (He and I have been together since the tail end of my “fat and disgusting” phase.)
 My first reply was, “what?”
 It seemed like such a strange question!
 He noted that he hadn’t heard me complain about it in a while.
 I said something like, “I don’t know.
 I’m not in pain.
 It functions well, and I think I look just fine.”

 A few days ago, a former student and Facebook friend posted about having walked a mile for the first time in 7 months (post knee surgery).
 I congratulated her, and remembered how that felt for me too.
 To this day, when I’m able to walk down to the Farmer’s Market, or walk up the stairs to my apartment without issue, I have moments of overwhelming gratitude for what my body is able to do.
-I truly appreciate my body, and I honestly don’t have any issues with how I look.
+I truly appreciate the wellness of my mind-body system, and I honestly don’t have any issues with how I look.

 My question is: would this level of appreciation have happened without having gone through a health crisis?

 I’d like to think that I would have come around to this perspective.
 But what I think might have happened, sans illness, is that I would have potentially gotten to a level of acceptance.
 Don’t get me wrong: that would have been great.
 But it’s different than deep appreciation and gratitude for those little things the human body does every day (you know, like walking!).

 Though on a much smaller scale, it reminded me of this book I read years ago, called Chasing Daylight.
 (If you haven’t read it, I’d highly recommend.)
 Or about people who have experienced death and been returned to life.
 They all have one thing in common: as a result of their challenges, they transform.
 They return to their live with a completely different perspective: one I’m not sure would ever be possible without facing such intense challenge.